Colorado Elopement Guide (2024)

 Once you’ve planned your elopement, it’s time to figure out how you’re actually going to go about getting married!
 For that you’ll need a Colorado marriage license, which you can get from any county courthouse.
 There is no waiting period in Colorado, so you can use the license on the very same day you request it.

-Simply make an appointment in advance, pick up the license, and then you have 35 days to use it and 63 days after marriage to return and file it.
-The only signatures you need on the license are the two people getting married, so it’s really simple!
+Simply pick up the license (some counties require an appointment for this), and then you have 35 days to use it and 63 days after marriage to return and file it.
+The only signatures you need on the license are those of the two people getting married, so it’s really simple!

 Can you bring a marriage license from a different state to file in Colorado?

 Your ability to bring a marriage license with you and file it back home completely depends on your home state’s rules.
 You can easily determine this by quickly calling your County Clerk’s office!
 If the answer is no, it’s really simple to get your license when you arrive.
-Make sure you make an appointment in advance (current COVID practices), remember which office your appointment is at, and make sure you can make your appointment on time.
-Pro-tip: if you’re flying in to Colorado, make sure you have a time buffer to land, get your baggage, check out your rental, and drive all the way from DIA or COS to pick up your marriage license.
+Make sure to choose an office and check on their policies to see if they require an appointment or not, then plan a date and time to pick up your license.
+Pro-tip: if you’re flying into Colorado, make sure you have a time buffer to land, get your baggage, check out your rental, and drive all the way from DIA or COS to pick up your marriage license.

 Can you file a Colorado marriage license in a different state?

 No, Colorado marriage licenses must be filed in Colorado.
-Your package will have instructions but they provide an address for you to turn it back in via mail if you don’t have time before heading back home.
+When you pick up your package it will have instructions, but they provide an address for you to turn it back in via mail if you don’t have time before heading back home.

 How much does a Colorado marriage license cost?

 $30.
-Verify with the required method of payment with the County Clerk ahead of time.
+Verify the required method of payment with the County Clerk ahead of time.

 How Much Does a Colorado Elopement Cost?